pulumi/pulumi-hugo/themes/default/content/docs/intro/deployments/platform.md

 1. Custom, domain-specific REST APIs to create infrastructure on demand
 2. Desired state configuration that keeps track of what is deployed, and where

-You build on top of the Deployments REST API to build your own infrastructure APIs.
-We do all of the heavy lifting of managing deployment compute, providing asynchronous workflow orchestration,  queueing, status and logging API access, and more.
+You can build on top of the Deployments REST API to build your own infrastructure APIs.
+The Deployments Platform does all of the heavy lifting of managing deployment compute, providing asynchronous workflow orchestration,  queueing, status and logging API access, and more.
 At the end, you get a Pulumi Stack and state file containing a manifest of all cloud resources and their properties managed by the Pulumi Service.

 ## Drift Detection